The Defence Forces are the armed forces of Ireland. They consist of 3 Permanent Defence Forces and a Reserve Defence Force. The permanent forces are:

 The roles of the Permanent Defence Forces are set out in the Government White Paper on Defence.
 They are:

 - To defend the State against armed aggression

 - To assist the Garda Síochána when requested

 - To participate in peacekeeping missions in support of the United Nations

-- To provide a fishery protection service
+- To contribute to maritime security, including the delivery of a fishery protection service

-Permanent Defence Force
+Permanent Defence Forces

 Reserve Defence Force